Skip to main content

 How Does Exercise Directly Impact Estradiol Regulation?

-The influence of physical activity on is multifaceted.
+The influence of physical activity on hormonal balance is multifaceted.
 While the most profound effect is the long-term reduction of adipose tissue, acute exercise also has direct effects on the endocrine system.
 Intense physical exertion can create a transient hormonal cascade that, over time, trains the body to become more efficient.

 • Resistance Training ∞ Lifting weights creates microscopic tears in muscle fibers.
 The repair process triggers the release of anabolic hormones, including testosterone and growth hormone.
 While this can provide more substrate for aromatization, the concurrent increase in insulin sensitivity and the long-term shift in body composition toward more muscle and less fat create a net positive effect on the T/E ratio.